-The following details apply to the calculated Emergency Planning Zones (EPZs) for this mapped area.
+The following details apply to the Emergency Planning Zones (EPZ) for this mapped area.

 Immediate Reporting

 Name Contact Phone

-or immediate assistance call support you need, and your lo 911 and provide them with your name as action. nd contact details, the type of
+For immediate assistance, call 911 support you need, and your location and provide them with your name and on. contact details, the type of

 Regulators

 Local Authorities

 Health Authorities

-Special Area Considerations